davidjroos/davidjroos.github.io/_posts/2018-07-25-Bucharest.md

 ## Bike Tour

 We met our guide at the entrance to the huge Parcul Herăstrău and sorted out some bikes.
-I'm very fussy it turns out and rental bikes are all garbage.
+It turns out that I'm very fussy (?!?!) and that rental bikes are all garbage.
 The brakes mostly worked and my back didn't hurt too much, so off we went.

 We start at Lacul Herăstrău, looking out to what is now Casa Presei Libere  (House of Free Press) - originally built as the Communist Government's printing press.